Child Custody Disputes in High-Conflict Divorce

 Get experienced legal help for your contested divorce today

 Do not try to deal with your high conflict divorce on your own.
 At the law firm of Miller Upshaw Family Law, PLLC our goal is to find constructive ways to lower the level of conflict for our clients during divorce and other family law disputes in the Nashville area.
-Call us today at 615-391-4200 or contact us online to schedule a consultation with an experienced lawyer.
+Call us today at 615-391-4200 or contact us online to schedule an in-person or video consultation with an experienced lawyer.
 When it comes to working through custody arrangements and creating a workable parenting plan, one of our Nashville family law attorneys can help you.